-Finding “safe” places to eat out when you have SIBO can be quite a challenge.
+Finding “safe” places to eat out when you have SIBO (or yeast overgrowth, leaky gut, food sensitivities, etc.) can be quite a challenge.
 I have created a list of places that either have SIBO-safe items, are adaptable, or have options that won’t send you into a tail spin.

-Freshii (best for to-go orders; you can choose a menu item and easily customize it to meet your dietary restrictions because the ingredients are listed on the menu; I like to order the Mediterranean bowl without feta cheese or onions)- 2 Downtown locations
+Freshii (Lunch) This was my go-to lunch spot when I worked in an office building downtown.
+It is great for to-go orders.
+You can choose a menu item and easily customize it to meet your dietary restrictions because the ingredients are listed on the menu.
+My personal favorite is the Mediterranean bowl (I ask for it without feta cheese or onions).
+Location: Downtown Portland (2 locations).

-New Cascadia Gluten Free Bakery (a completely gluten-free bakery with a lunch menu; some items can be made dairy free; I typically order the Mediterranean Flatbread without onion or feta- hold the chips)- Inner SE
+New Cascadia Gluten Free Bakery: (Lunch) A completely gluten-free bakery with a nice lunch menu.
+Some items can be made dairy free.
+My personal favorite is the Mediterranean Flatbread (I request it without onion or feta & skip the chips).
+Location: Inner SE Portland